The ALSET Educational Data Lake

 Data Governance and Ethics

 NUS and ALSET are committed to ensuring that data in the Data Lake is protected and used ethically.
-Data management, access, and usage is governed by two bodies—the Learning, Analytics and Data Advisory Board and the Learning and Analytics Committee on Ethics.
+Data management, access, and usage is governed by two bodies—the Learning, Analytics and Data Advisory Board and the Learning and Analytics Committee on Ethics (LACE).
 Their respective responsibilities are outlined in the chart below.

 ALSET continually works with stakeholders from across NUS—including faculty, students, and advisors—to update its data ethics and data management policies and processes.
 Please contact us if you have any questions or comments about our data.